 A piece of software that gathers data for a particular Data Source and pushes it into Event Data.
 These can be operated by Crossref, DataCite or a third party.

 From Wikipedia: In scholarly and scientific publishing, altmetrics are non-traditional metrics proposed as an alternative to more traditional citation impact metrics, such as impact factor and h-index.
-Proposed as generalisation of article level metrics.
+Proposed as generalization of article level metrics.